 Much like the contents of a suitcase before a business trip, you should include everything you need in your audio-visual package, as well as some “just in case” capabilities to weather last-minute changes.
 When in doubt, go a little bigger, or opt for an additional component of whichever audio system might end up in high demand – an extra screen, speaker, or monitor could make a massive difference if rooms are moved, or structural acoustics end up being exceptionally poor.
 While duplicates of some larger, expensive pieces might not be feasible, you might be surprised at how handy an extra projection screen or two can be in the event of a last-minute lineup addition or swap-in.

 Much like any other aspect of a well-structured event, you’ll want to keep everything looking polished and running smoothly by planning ahead.
 Remember that single point of contact mentioned earlier?
 He or she should compile a cloud-accessible master list of when and where each presenter will be, as well as compiling any digital files available from presenters in the same cloud-accessible place.
 If a USB drive goes missing or an email file isn’t appearing where it should, having this backup can mean the difference between saving a session or looking inept in front of your audience.
-Always know how each presenter is planning on running their personal snippet of show and your audio-visual programs and operators will never be caught off guard.
+Always know how each presenter is planning on running their personal segment of the show and your audio-visual programs and operators will never be caught off guard.
+Planning a virtual event?
+Pre-production coordination, logistics, and testing are even more crucial with little to no time available for making last minute changes.
+You’ll want to invest effort in preparing a solid Run of Show down to the second of what remote presenter should be live on screen, what content/slide should be up, and what is next on deck.

-- It’s not uncommon for presenters to arrive digitally unprepared: Whether they’re forgetful or something important got misplaced at baggage claim, your event should always operate under the assumption they’ll need a helping hand.
+- It’s not uncommon for presenters to arrive digitally unprepared: Whether they’re forgetful or something important got misplaced at baggage claim, your event should always operate under the assumption they’ll need support.
 As far out and as often as possible, ask your presenters to send all files associated with their presentation to your specified AV contact.

 - Wi-Fi and/or power may not be included in your contract: This tip is particularly important to new event hosts, who may be unfamiliar with venue rentals.
 Often, internet and power accessibility are a separate line-item on a contract, particularly where large, professional audio visual equipment for events is concerned.
 Make sure you discuss and verify your needs with both your AV provider and your venue well beforehand and get everything in writing!